Boulder’s Average Single-family Home Price Surpasses $1.2m

-Growing up in Boulder, the term “million dollar property” was synonymous with “mansion;” one would have envisioned an immense home with luxury finishes, situated grandly on a palatial estate.
+Growing up in Boulder, the term “million-dollar property” was synonymous with “mansion;” one would have envisioned an immense home with luxury finishes, situated grandly on a palatial estate.
 Today in Boulder, when you see a million dollar listing, you are more likely to hear phrases such as “fixer-upper,” “tons of potential,” and “bring your dreams (and your architect).”

 At the close of 2017, many were speculating that Boulder had finally reached a price ceiling at the limits of people’s purchasing power.
-The speculation continued that prices in Boulder would level off for some significant period of time as the city waited for buyers to accumulate more savings, wages to rise, etc. After all, approximately 40 percent of the homes sold in Boulder were over $1 million last year, so surely the pool of buyers able to buy a million dollar home must be depleted, right?
+The speculation continued that prices in Boulder would level off for some significant period of time as the city waited for buyers to accumulate more savings, wages to rise, etc. After all, approximately 40 percent of the homes sold in Boulder were over $1 million last year, so surely the pool of buyers able to buy a million-dollar home must be depleted, right?
 The first quarter of 2018 has largely disproven that theory.

-The average single family home price in Boulder reached $1,207,403 by the end of March, which represents a whopping 21 percent increase over the same period last year.
-Anecdotally in my real estate sales practice this year, I have seen multiple homes listed over $1.3 million ultimately sell for at least $200,000 over asking price.
+The average single-family home price in Boulder reached $1,207,403 by the end of March, which represents a whopping 21 percent increase over the same period last year.
+Anecdotally in my real estate sales practice this year, I have seen multiple homes listed for over $1.3 million ultimately sell for at least $200,000 over the asking price.
 On the seller side, it is a cause for celebration, as the next chapter of their lives will be unexpectedly more comfortable.
 On the buyer side, it can be incredibly frustrating and demoralizing to save for a major purchase, believe you are well-positioned to make your dream come true, only to have the finish line moved forward on you.
-When you include the fact that about one quarter of the city’s recent home purchases have been cash transactions — and mortgage interest rates are a full point higher than last year — you begin to understand the size of the challenge facing buyers.
+When you include the fact that about one-quarter of the city’s recent home purchases have been cash transactions — and mortgage interest rates are a full point higher than last year — you begin to understand the size of the challenge facing buyers.

 Looking back to 2008, you can see that home prices have almost doubled in the last 10 years (see City of Boulder chart).